emrgnt-cmplxty/automata/automata/docs/core/agent/agent_stop_iteration.rst

 --------------------

--  Are there any alternative ways of implementing a stop iteration for agents other than raising an exception?
+-  Are there any alternative ways of implementing a stop iteration for providers other than raising an exception?